-Jason Schadt is an Adjunct Assistant Professor in the University of Iowa Department of Dance, currently teaching majors and non-majors level ballet classes.
+Jason Schadt is an Adjunct Assistant Professor in the University of Iowa Department of Dance, where he has taught ballet courses at a wide range of levels, from Beginning Ballet for non-majors to Majors Ballet 1, 2, and 3.
 He earned his MFA in Dance from the University of Iowa in 2008, and serves as Artistic Director of the UI Youth Ballet and Community Dance School.
 Jason was an Instructor in the Department of Kinesiology, Allied Health and Human Services at the University of Northern Iowa 2010-2015, where he taught choreography and dance history.

 Jason teaches concert dance technique—principally modern and ballet—with a pedagogical approach rooted in anatomy, sensory experience, imagination, and rhythm.
 His research focuses on the mechanics of movement and injury prevention and these emphases are central to the courses he designs, which have included floor barre, yoga, and experiential anatomy.